slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ## On networking

+> *"The enemy of excellence is isolation."
+-- Aaron Walker*

+> *"To develop your intellectual powers at the expense of the social is to retard your own progress to mastery."
+-- Robert Greene*

+Make networking an habit.
+Who you know and whether they like you will determine what opportunities you get.

+> *"Money is the ultimate network effect."
+-- Naval Ravikant*

+> *"Everyone is shy.
+Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
+Go ahead."
+-- Kevin Kelly*

+> *"Being alone never felt right.
+Sometimes it felt good, but it never felt right."
+-- Charles Bukowski*

+> *It is astonishing what foolish things one can temporarily believe if one thinks too long alone."
+-- John Maynard Keynes*

+### How to network?

 <!--
 > *"When introduced to someone make eye contact and count to 4.
 You’ll both remember each other."
 -- Kevin Kelly*

 - What's the most common question or problem you get asked about?
 Share the answer.
-- You'll start to live when you can live outside yourself.
-Being in the moment instead of being in your head.
-- Social inadequacy AKA creepiness is based on unpredictability.
-Staring isn’t staring if you’re smiling or if you say hi.
-- social adeptness is balancing two seemingly opposing social strategies: competing and cooperating
 - Community of experts (that give you good answers).
 Critical peers (10 people that make a big difference in your immediate career).
 - Not what should I do next but who should you speak next?
-- the best way to get value was to start giving it away? you’re giving validation
 - Networking types: advocates a, boomerang b, celebrities c, drainers d
 - Networking types: shark, dolphin, drowner.
+-->

+Be useful, not important.

+Listen to people, get their goals and help them.
+It’s not about you, it’s about the impact you have on others and the legacy that you leave.

+Hints:

+- Social adeptness is balancing two seemingly opposing social strategies: competing and cooperating.
+- Building new connections is important but it’s even more important to remember your connections that already exist.
+The difference between success and failure can be as simple as keeping in touch.
+- Form relationships with those who seem like they’ll give as much than they take.
+The best way to get value was to start giving it away even by giving validation.
+- You'll start to live when you can live outside yourself.
+Being in the moment instead of being in your head.
+- Social inadequacy (creepiness) is based on unpredictability.
+Staring isn’t staring if you’re smiling or if you say hi.
+- Field tactics:
-1 - «Rescue people instead of «cold calling».
+	- «Rescue people instead of «cold calling».
 Include people to gain allies.
 Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.
-2. Eye contact builds trust. dont hide yourself. dont wait to start talking. a group or a double might be an easy place to start.
+	- Eye contact builds trust. dont hide yourself. dont wait to start talking. a group or a double might be an easy place to start.
-2 - Small and open groups.
+	- Small and open groups.
 Opening line: "Hi, I'm X and I dont know anybody in this party."
-3 - Go to the bar and meet people there.
-4 - Help the hosters to serve food.
+	- Go to the bar and meet people there or help the hosters to serve food.
-5 - Escaping lines: how to politely end conversations.
-You should go on after 10 or 15 minutes.
-Think about it as exploring.
+	-  You should go on after 10 or 15 minutes, think about it as exploring.
+How to politely end conversations:
-	"excuse me but i must to talk with somebody that entered the room" "excuse me i have to make a phone call" human sacrifice.. intro him and leave.
+		- «Excuse me but I must to talk with somebody that entered the room.»
+		- «Excuse me I have to make a phone call.»
+		- Human sacrifice...
+Intro him and leave.
-	To rude people: «my mum always told me not to speak with strangers -->
+		- To rude people: «My mum always told me not to speak with strangers.»

-> *"The enemy of excellence is isolation."
--- Aaron Walker*

-Make networking an habit: who you know and whether they like you will determine what opportunities you get.

-> *"To develop your intellectual powers at the expense of the social is to retard your own progress to mastery."
--- Robert Greene*

-> *"Everyone is shy.
-Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
-Go ahead."
--- Kevin Kelly*

-> *"It is astonishing what foolish things a man thinking alone can come temporarily to believe."
--- Keynes*

-> *"Being alone never felt right.
-Sometimes it felt good, but it never felt right."
--- Charles Bukowski*

-> *"Your silence will not protect you."
--- Audre Lorde*

-> *"Money is the ultimate network effect."
--- Naval Ravikant*

-### How to network?

-Be useful, not important.

-Listen to people, get their goals and help them.
-It’s not about you, it’s about the impact you have on others and the legacy that you leave.

 > *"You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."
 -- Dale Carnegie*

 > *"If you expect magic in every encounter, you'll find it."
 -- Adam Robinson*

+### Why most people don’t like networking?

+Handling rejection is hard.
+Period.

+We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.
+Forget those who forget you.
+Those who want to stay in your life, will always find a way.

+> *"Don’t take it personally when someone turns you down.
+Assume they are like you: busy, occupied, distracted.
+Try again later.
+It’s amazing how often a second try works."
+-- Kevin Kelly*

+> *"I don’t know if you’ve ever noticed this, but first impressions are often entirely wrong."
+-- Lemony Snicket*

 ### How to prepare an elevator pitch?